libssh2/libssh2/src/HACKING-CRYPTO.md

 Encrypt or decrypt in-place data at (block, blocksize) using the given context and/or algorithm.
 Return 0 if OK, else -1.
-This procedure is already prototyped in crypto.h.
+This procedure is already prototyped in `crypto.h`.

 ```c
 void ssh2_cipher_dtor(ssh2_cipher_ctx *ctx);
 ```
-Release cipher context at ctx.
+Release cipher context at `ctx`.

 ### 4.1) AES